abrookins/streaming_django/README.md

 A `StreamingHttpResponse`, on the other hand, is a response whose body is sent to the client in multiple pieces, or "chunks."

-Here's a short example of using a `StreamingHttpResponse`:
+Here's a short example of using `StreamingHttpResponse`:

 ```python
     def hello():